 Health and environment

 The Membrane Transport Group research involves investigating the structure-function relationship of membrane transport proteins, to try to elucidate how they bind and transport their substrates.
 In particular, we study (nutrient) transporters that are naturally present in the intestine with a view to designing small drug molecules that can be taken up through them.
 These transporters include the peptide transporter (PepT1), amino acid transporters (the PAT family), monocarboxylate transporters (MCTs) and organic anion transporters (OATPs).
-The techniques involved range from expression of wild-type and mutated transporter proteins in model systems, cell culture, organic chemistry (with Prof Pat Bailey, London South Bank University & Dr David Foley, University of Dundee) and protein crystallography and molecular modelling (with Dr Newstead and Prof Samson's groups, respectively, University of Oxford).
+The techniques involved range from expression of wild-type and mutated transporter proteins in model systems, cell culture, medicinal chemistry (with Prof Pat Bailey, London South Bank University & Dr David Foley, University of Cardiff) and protein crystallography and molecular modelling (with Dr Newstead and Prof Samson's groups, respectively, University of Oxford).